Pyaar Mohabbat Happy Lucky: Happy

 Happy (हैप्पी) is one of the two main characters.
-He is a dog.
-He is blue in colour.
+He is a raccoon.
+He is purple in colour.
 He lives in the countryside in a blue house.
 He is afraid of ghosts.
 He often fights with Lucky, as he is more powerful.
 He owns a Nissan Tempo.
 He speaks Haryanvi (voiced by Manish Bhawan).

 Lucky

 Lucky (लक्की) is the second main character.
-He is a jackal.
-He is pink in colour.
+He is a squirrel with a pointy nose and is pink in colour.
 He also lives in the countryside in a yellow house.
-Like Happy he fears a Ghost.
+Like Happy, he too fears a Ghost.
 He plays pranks, especially on Happy.
 He always teases Happy and then gets beaten by him as he is smaller than him (voiced by Anamaya Verma).

 Pappu

 Pappu (पप्पू), also known as Pammi (पम्मी) is the friend of Lucky.
-He is a fox.
+He is a jackal.
 He is yellow in colour.
 He lives in the countryside with Lucky.
 He helps Lucky in teasing Happy, and is also beaten by Happy. (voiced by Vaibhav Thakkar).